fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 #### Every Living Creature Dies

-When the destruction begins, every living thin on Earth dies.
+When the destruction begins, every living thing on Earth dies.
 Animals, people, jinn.
 There is no authentic source that says that angels will die as well but there are some narrations with weak isnad that suggest that.

 There is a narration that after the trumpet is blown, Iblis goes from one side of the Earth to another trying to escape death.
 But the Angel of Death somes to him and he dies.

+Shaytan (Satan), who gave up the hope of divine mercy, and completely became alone as a result of assuming self-importance when he was commanded to prostrate for Hazrat Adam (peace be upon him), started to worry about his life.
+Then he begged Allah as follows: "Give me respite till the day they are raised up."
+(Qur’an, al-A'raf, 7/14).
+What is meant by "till the day they are raised up" is the second blowing of the Sur (the trumpet of the day of Judgement) by the angel Israfel.
+(Qur’an, Az-Zumar, 39/68) (Qur’an, Al-Mutaffifin, 83/6).

+As Satan knew that after resurrection there will no more be resurrecting, he was thinking that by asking for a respite he would be saved from death.
+His begging for immortality was answered as "Be you among those who have respite."
+(Qur’an, Al-Araf, 7/15) with the condition "Till the Day of the Time Appointed."
+(Qur’an, Al-Hijr, 15/38).
+What is meant by "Till the Day of the Time Appointed.", is the first blowing of the Sur (Qur’an, An-Naml, 27/87).

 There is a hadith with a weak chain of narrations:

-The prophet (ﷺ   ) said after the horn is blown and the only ones that stand are the ones that your Lord willed, Allah SWT will have in front of Him Jibreel, Israfeel, Mikail, and angel of death.
+The prophet ﷺ   said after the horn is blown and the only ones that stand are the ones that your Lord willed, Allah SWT will have in front of Him Jibreel, Israfeel, Mikail, and angel of death.
 Those who apportion the command of Allah and Allah asks the angel of death who remain and he says O Allah Your Noble Face, your servant me, your servant Mikail, your servant Israfeel, and your servant Jibreel, Allah says take the soul of Mikail.

 Then Allah says who remain he Azrail said O Allah You, me, Jibreel and Israfeel.
 And Allah says take the soul of Israfeel and Israfeel's soul is taken and Allah says who remain O Allah Your Noble Face, me and Jibreel.And Allah says take the soul of Jibreel.

-The prophet ( ﷺ   ) said Jibreel would fall on his face as his wings spread glorifying Allah the Most High.
+The prophet ﷺ   said Jibreel would fall on his face as his wings spread glorifying Allah the Most High.
 He would die in Tasbih, subhanallah.
 Then Allah says who remain.
 O Allah it's just me and You, and Allah says to the angel of death to die and he dies.

 And then Allah SWT says Every single soul perishes.
 And only the Noble Face of Your Lord remain, and Allah SWT would ask Himself " To Whom Belong The Dominion Today ? " Allah SWT says to Himself " To Allah The One, The Subduer"

 Where are the ones with pride, the one with glory?

 In another version, eight angels who carry the Throne of Allah die before the Angel of Death.

-Sime scholars

 </details><details><summary>